-- Next Scroll down untill you see the “Clean Up” tab and under the Clean Up tab you will find a “Full unroot option”.
+- Next Scroll down until you see the “Clean Up” tab and under the Clean, Up tab, you will find a “Full unroot option”.
 So simply tap on that.

 Important Note: Please read the disclaimer that pops up when you click on Unroot Option.
 Note that some Android apps, ROMs and Kernel might refuse to unroot as they need root access to function properly.
 These will re-root your device everytime you reboot.
 So make sure you are aware of this.